chinapedia/wikipedia.abstract.en/Page/Eocene.md

 Fauna

-Crassostrea_gigantissima_(Finch,_1824).JPG]] Nummulitids.jpgns showing microspheric and megalospheric individuals; Eocene of the United Arab Emirates; scale in mm.]]
+]] ns showing microspheric and megalospheric individuals; Eocene of the United Arab Emirates; scale in mm.]]
 The oldest known fossils of most of the modern mammal orders appear within a brief period during the early Eocene.
 At the beginning of the Eocene, several new mammal groups arrived in North America.
 These modern mammals, like artiodactyls, perissodactyls and primates, had features like long, thin legs, feet and hands capable of grasping, as well as differentiated teeth adapted for chewing.
 Dwarf forms reigned.
 All the members of the new mammal orders were small, under 10 kg; based on comparisons of tooth size, Eocene mammals were only 60% of the size of the primitive Palaeocene mammals that preceded them.
 They were also smaller than the mammals that followed them.
 It is assumed that the hot Eocene temperatures favored smaller animals that were better able to manage the heat.

 Both groups of modern ungulates (hoofed animals) became prevalent because of a major radiation between Europe and North America, along with carnivorous ungulates like _Mesonyx_.
 Early forms of many other modern mammalian orders appeared, including bats, proboscidians (elephants), primates, rodents and marsupials.
 Older primitive forms of mammals declined in variety and importance.
 Important Eocene land fauna fossil remains have been found in western North America, Europe, Patagonia, Egypt and southeast Asia.
 Marine fauna are best known from South Asia and the southeast United States.